openstack/adjutant/README.md

 For examples see the classes CreateProject, InviteUser, and ResetPassword in the **api.v1.tasks** module, and **api.v1.openstack**.

 ## Setup/Deployment:

-This section is still a work in progress.

-Work is being done on packaging which will install the service into a virtualenv with all it's requirements coming from pip, then wrap that into a deb.
+### Debian packaging
+Debian packaging is done with dh-virtualenv (https://github.com/spotify/dh-virtualenv).
+When a package is built, a new virtualenv is created and populated using the contents of requirements.txt.

+Package building setup:
+  apt-get install build-essential devscripts dh-virtualenv

+Build the package:
+  dpkg-buildpackage -us -uc

+Now a debian package has been built that will unpack a virtualenv containing stacktask and all dependencies in a self-contained package, so they do not conflict with other python packages on the system.
+Upload the package to repo-private: https://wiki.wgtn.cat-it.co.nz/wiki/Repo-private#APT

+### Puppet module
 Then a puppet module will be able to install the debian package, setup a database, and run the service via nginx and uwsgi in the virtualenv.

 ## Current Work:

-*
-* Basic admin panel in horizon, and example public forms for task and token submission.
+* Basic admin panel in horizon to manage user roles and invite new users.
+* Horizon forms for token submission and password reset.

 ## Future Plans: